LEFT TURN SIGNALS

 - A few installations put the green arrow at the top of the signal face.

 Version 2 was used into the mid 1970s.
-The 1971 MUTCD provided a better alternative, and the 1978 MUTCD prohibited this
+The 1971 MUTCD provided a better alternative, and the 1978 MUTCD

-display.
+prohibited this display.
 Its properties were:

 - There was a clearance interval between the leading left turn phase and the oncoming thru phase.

 - The clearance was obtained by turning off the green arrow.
-The yellow arrow was not in general use until after 1971, but several
+The yellow arrow was not in general use until after 1971,

-nonstandard experimental uses were implemented (see version 4).
+but several nonstandard experimental uses were implemented (see version 4).

-- Indianapolis Indiana used a nonstandard version of this with a yellow arrow instead of a green arrow, because the intersections had no
+- Indianapolis Indiana used a nonstandard version of this with a yellow arrow instead of a green arrow, because the

-pedestrian signals.
+intersections had no pedestrian signals.
 The leading left turn had a pedestrian conflict.

 - A few installations put the green arrow at the top of the signal face.

-Version 3 was rare, and all uses were gone by 1964 (The 1971 MUTCD provided a replacement).
-It had the following
+Version 3 was rare, and all uses were gone by 1964 except in Pennsylvania, where it is still in use.

 - There was a clearance interval between the leading left turn phase and the oncoming thru phase.

 - The clearance was obtained by turning off the green arrow and lighting the circular yellow.
-This caused confusion, because Pennsylvania
+This caused confusion,

-uses a display of circular green with circular yellow as a pre-clearance warning.
+because Pennsylvania also used a display of circular green with circular yellow as a pre-clearance warning.

 All of the preceding signal types used signs to differentiate the intended type of phasing: